-A social welfare system is a set of systematic programs created to help a country’s citizens at various stages of their lives.
-The system usually arises from the efforts of a government or organization to provide social welfare.
+A social welfare system is a network of programs created to assist a country’s citizens at various stages of their lives.
+The system usually arises from the efforts of a government or organizations to provide social welfare.
 It’s an ongoing process meant to care for the specific needs of society.
 Through social welfare programs, the citizens are shielded from the financial insecurities of life.

-As you will see below, a social welfare system comprises of different programs.
+As you will see below, a social welfare system is composed of a variety of different programs.
 Some are designed to take care of the elderly, others the unemployed, mothers, and more.

-- A social welfare system is a scheme for providing financial aid to different classes of people in society.
+- A social welfare system is a scheme for providing financial aid to individuals or families in need in a society.

-- Often funded by the government, social welfare programs are designed to cover costs of food, housing, healthcare, childcare, among others.
+- Often funded in whole or in part by the government, social welfare programs are designed to cover costs of food, housing, healthcare, childcare, among others.